-- 1. States Parties shall refrain from organizing, instigating, facilitating, financing, assisting, participating or acquiescing, encouraging or tolerating activities in territories under their jurisdiction which may involve incitement to terror as set forth in Article 1. - 2.
-States Parties shall also take all measures within their power, in conformity with the purposes and principles of the Charter of the United Nations and other relevant rules of international law, to prevent and impede any form of incitement to terror that may be carried out in the territory of another state. - 3.
-States parties shall also refrain from any kind of activities or expressions which condone, glorify, support, reward, or justify acts of incitement to terror as set forth in article 1, and shall take all measures within their power, including the adopting of necessary criminal legislation, to ensure that educational, religious, media and other public and private bodies, agencies, organizations and persons within their territorial jurisdiction, do not engage in any activity or expression that is tantamount to incitement to terror.31
+- 1. States Parties shall refrain from organizing, instigating, facilitating, financing, assisting, participating or acquiescing, encouraging or tolerating activities which may involve incitement to terror as set forth in Article 1, in territories under their jurisdiction. - 2.
+States Parties shall also refrain from organizing, instigating, facilitating, financing, assisting participating or actively encouraging activity that may involve incitement to terror that may be carried out in the territory of another state.
+They shall to this end take all measures within their power, in conformity with the purposes and principles of the Charter of the United Nations and other relevant rules of international law. - 3.
+States Parties shall also refrain from any kind of activities or expressions which condone, glorify, support, reward, or justify acts of incitement to terror as set forth in Article 1, and shall take all measures within their power, including the adopting of necessary criminal legislation, to ensure that educational, religious, media and other public and private bodies, agencies, organizations and persons within their territorial jurisdiction, do not engage in any activity or expression that is tantamount to incitement to terror.31 - 4.
+States Parties shall withhold any form of economic aid or assistance to States that knowingly allow incitement to terror, as set out in Article 1, to exist unchecked in their territory.

-- 1. Each State party shall take such measures as may be necessary to establish its jurisdiction over acts of incitement to terror as set forth in article 1 when: - a.
-The offense is committed in the territory of that state or on board a vessel flying its flag or an aircraft registered therein; or - b.
-The offense is committed by a national of that state.32 - 2.
-A state party may also establish its jurisdiction over any act of incitement to terror when: - a.
-The offense is committed against a national of that state - b. the offense is committed against a facility of that State abroad, including an embassy or other diplomatic or consular premises of that State; or - c. the offense is committed by a stateless person who has his or her habitual residence in the territory of that State; or - d. the offense is committed in an attempt to compel that State to do or abstain from doing any act; or - 3.
-Each State Party shall likewise take such measures as may be necessary to establish its jurisdiction over the offenses set forth in article 1 in cases where the alleged offender is present in its territory and it does not extradite that person to any of the State Parties that have established their jurisdiction in accordance with paragraph 1 or 2.
+- 1. Each State Party shall take such measures as may be necessary to establish its jurisdiction over acts of incitement to terror as set forth in Article 1 when: - a.
+The offense is committed in the territory of that State or on board a vessel flying its flag or an aircraft registered therein; or - b.
+The offense is committed by a national of that State.
+32 - 2.
+A State Party may also establish its jurisdiction over any act of incitement to terror when: - a.
+The offense is committed against a national of that State - b.
+The offense is committed against a facility of that State abroad, including an embassy or other diplomatic or consular premises of that State; or - c. the offense is committed by a stateless person who has his or her habitual residence in the territory of that State; or - d. the offense is committed in an attempt to compel that State to do or abstain from doing any act. - 3.
+Each State Party shall likewise take such measures as may be necessary to establish its jurisdiction over the offenses set forth in Article 1 in cases where the alleged offender is present in its territory and it does not extradite that person to any of the State Parties that have established their jurisdiction in accordance with paragraph 1 or 2. - 4.
+This Convention does not exclude the exercise of any criminal jurisdiction established by a State Party in accordance with its domestic law.